 I split up my efforts among two major review sites and one niche business review website.

 You may notice that Yelp, Angie’s List, or even Thumbtack have a top 10 businesses in the top spot for a Google search in your industry.
 If that’s the case, make sure you get reviews on those directories too so you can have a place on that top 10 list.

 It’s true some business review sites matter more than others for reviews.
 Being listed on them all is still very helpful both for local presence and citation building.
-There are some ways to easily manage your business listings on these directory sites but a fully managed local business directory solution is by far the easiest if you are determined to do it yourself.
+There are some ways to easily manage your business listings on these directory sites but a local marketing automation tool is by far the easiest if you are determined to do it yourself.

 More Uses For Reviews